If your travel league is like any of our clients, you probably have

-- It takes them: 1.25 hours (or more) per team to complete a schedule.
+- It takes roughly 1.25 hours (or more) per team to complete a schedule.

-- 30 days (or less) to get done from time of final team registration.
+- They often scramble to generate a schedule in 30 days (or less) from time of final team registration.

-- Their month is shot: For a 130 team league it takes 162.5 Hours (1.25 x 130 ) which is a 5 1/2 hours commitment every day of the month in order to complete the schedule.
-To make matters worse, the scheduler probably also has a day job!
+- Their month is shot.
+For a 130 team league it takes 162.5 Hours (1.25 x 130).
+This is equal to a 6 hour commitment every day for a month to complete the schedule.
+To make matters worse, the scheduler probably has a day job!

 Scheduling is a crucial component of any athletic league.
 Unfortunately, off the shelf software solutions cannot support the complex and varying needs of most travel leagues.
-TeamsCompete specializes in travel league game scheduling and has developed a proprietary scheduling technology to manage these complex scheduling scenarios.
-Our unique and comprehensive scheduling capabilities can create a schedule that adapts to your league’s structure and requirements.
+TeamsCompete specializes in travel league game scheduling and has developed scheduling technology to manage many different scheduling scenarios.
+Our unique and comprehensive scheduling capabilities create schedules that adapts to the needs of your league.

 LINK RELATED TEAMS

-OBSCURING SUBDIVISIONS: For many different reasons, leagues may not want to make public their subdivisional assignments .
-TeamsCompete software can also “obscure” the subdivision assignments so that a published schedule only displays “Boys 12U” displays and not “Boys 12U Strongest” or “Boys 12U Weakest”.
+Leagues may not want to make public their sub-divisional assignments.
+TeamsCompete’s system can obscure this information so that a published schedule only displays “Boys 12U” and not “Boys 12U Strongest” or “Boys 12U Below Average”.

-DIVISION ONLY DATES: Do your league have divisions where the 9U and 10U play on Saturday and the rest play on Sunday?
-TeamsCompete scheduling system can flag these divisions and assign games to the appropriate date
+Leagues may require some divisions to play on Saturday and others to play on Sunday.
+TeamsCompete’s system can flag these divisions and assign games to the appropriate date.

 CONTROL WHO TEAMS CAN PLAY